 Cut the curve along the line you have marked.

-Now that we have the required shape, we need to baste the 3 layers together to hold them in place.
+Now that we have the required shape, we need to baste the three layers together to hold them in place.

 Lay the binding along the bottom of the rectangle – the opposite short side from the one we cut the corners off.
 Place the binding on the top fabric with the fold facing in to the middle and all the raw edges together.

-Stitch 6mm from the edge and trim to the edges of the fabric.
+Stitch 1/4″ from the edge and trim to the edges of the fabric.

-Now flip the binding over and slipstitch to the lining (the black fabric).
+Now flip the binding over and slipstitch to the lining.
 This tidies it up and hides the raw edges.

 Next comes the fun part where your bag begins to take shape.
-Lay the fabric green side down.
-At a line about 125mm (5") from the bottom fold the fabric up.
+Lay the bag main side down.
+At a line about 5″ from the bottom, fold the fabric up.
 This bottom section will be the bag and the top section will be the front flap.

 Fold the front flap down just to check that it comes down as far as you want it to.